howtographql/howtographql/content/backend/graphql-js/3-mutations.md

 ---
 title: Mutations
+pageTitle: "Implementing Mutations with a Javascript & NodeJS GraphQL Server"
 question: Which of these is false about GraphQL field arguments?
 answers: ["They are how clients pass data to the server", "They must be included in the field schema definition", "They can be accessed inside resolvers", "Only mutation fields can have them"]
 correctAnswer: 3